 The 2016-17 school year had not been my best year of international teaching.
 After a difficult summer, I had returned to work stressed and this had an impact on how my year unfolded.
 So at 1:30 on June 10 there was a sense of relief that the school year was over but also doubt about the efficacy of my teaching and the impact that I had had on my student’s academic and socio-emotional development.
 I had spoken to family and friends about how I was feeling and they mentioned how implementing digital strategies through companies like Class Dojo may be the way forward.
 As technology doesn’t seem to be going anywhere anytime soon, they said I might as well use it to my advantage and help give the kids a better education.
+I use a lot of technology in the classroom but I also use some old fashioned methods too, you can see ideas here.
 In 8th grade Social Studies we had been considering the following yearlong essential question: What does is mean to be a global citizen?
 I had hoped that my students would have left their Social Studies class understanding what this meant for each of them and the role that they could play, no matter how small, in making a difference in their world.
 I wasn’t sure though.
 What I do know, is that my students last year taught me much more than I think I taught them.
 The following are the four most meaningful lessons that I learned as a teacher last year.

 - Relationships are the foundation of all learning!
 No learning can take place unless there are meaningful connections with my students.
 Students respond better to learning when they feel valued and that they are being heard.
 However, because of a stressful summer, I had not returned to work replenished, in fact, I had come back more stressed than when I left and this played out during my school year – more so than I realized.
 So, in understanding the value of relationships in the classroom and the significance of my role in developing these relationships so that learning could be transformative, I learned that I had to build emotional reservoirs from which I could draw to grow those relationships.
 It wasn’t until later in the year that I found meditation as the source upon which I drew upon to help me attend to the socio-emotional development of my students.